 Causes of Tooth Stains

-- There is a direct correlation between tooth color and age.
+- There is a direct correlation between tooth discoloration and age.
 Teeth darken as the result of every day wear and tear and stain buildup.
 The older a patient is, the more maintenance that may be required to remove the stains, as the teeth have absorbed the color more deeply.

 - The inborn color of your teeth often dictates which direction on the spectrum teeth stains will go as well as how responsive your teeth will be to whitening.